gadfly361/re-pollsive/README.md

 # The Problem

-If you aren't careful, it is easy to add a bunch of `setInterval`s scattered throughout your application.
+When you want to poll something, you will likely reach for javascript's `setInterval`.
+However, if you aren't careful, it is easy to add a bunch of `setInterval`s scattered throughout your application.
 When these `setInterval`s collide, this can lead to unexpected and hard to debug behavior.

 In addition, if you are using a hot-reloading tool (such as [figwheel](https://github.com/bhauman/lein-figwheel)), you will